 With the training set in place you can design an impulse.
 An impulse takes the raw data, adjusts the image size, uses a preprocessing block to manipulate the image, and then uses a learning block to classify new data.
 Preprocessing blocks always return the same values for the same input (e.g. convert a color image into a grayscale one), while learning blocks learn from past experiences.

 For this tutorial we'll use the 'Images' preprocessing block.
 This block takes in the color image, optionally makes the image grayscale, and then turns the data into a features array.
-If you want to do more interesting preprocessing steps, see the Building custom processing blocks tutorial.
+If you want to do more interesting preprocessing steps - like finding faces in a photo before feeding the image into the network -, see the Building custom processing blocks tutorial.
 Then we'll use a 'Transfer Learning' learning block, which takes all the images in and learns to distinguish between the three ('plant', 'lamp', 'unknown') classes.

 In the studio go to Create impulse, set the image width and image height to